Skip to content

 2.1 Installation Options

-When executing the installation script, you can specify installation options to meet personalized needs, such as:
+When executing the installation script, you can specify installation options to meet personalized needs, for example:

 Bash